Basistha Temple: History

 The site has evidence of a stone temple which once stood at this spot around 1000-1100 CE.
-A brick temple was built upon the remains of the stone temple of an earlier period.
-It is an octagonal temple with a polygonal sikhara over it.
+A brick temple was built in mid 18th Century upon the remains of the stone temple of an earlier period.
+It is an octagonal shaped temple at the base with a polygonal sikhara over it.
 The temple has a sunken garbhagriha which is believed to have the foot impression of the sage Vasistha, who is believed to have had his asrama in this area in the remote past.
-This octagonal brick temple was built by Ahom king Swargadeo Rajeswar Singha in mid 18th century.
+The existing octagonal brick temple was built by Ahom king Swargadeo Rajeswar Singha during his period of reign from 1751 to 1769.